 When the group’s solo ventures were first announced, everyone immediately clutched their pearls, ready to shed a tear in fear of The Internet breaking up.
-Syd assured us that isn’t happening, as we should be expecting an album from them this spring.
+Syd assured us that that isn’t happening, as we should be expecting an album from them this spring.
 It’s commendable of the group to do their own thing in music and still come back together to create amazing music.
-It truly proves this is a different era of music, and not every group has to break up to achieve solo careers.
+It truly proves this is a different era of music and not every group has to break up to achieve solo careers.

 Let’s break it down:

 This drop was exciting because hearing Matt Martians in his element is always amazing.
 Being a musician who doesn’t use samples is almost rare these days, so it’s always cool to see what Matt creates.
-On the very last song of the 12 track album, he makes sure to let us know this will be his only album, but I high key think he should reconsider.
-I like to classify his sound and Funky, Trip-Hop and R&B. His synth sounds and drums always create a colorful image in my mind.
+On the very last song of the 12 track album, he makes sure to let us know this will be his only album.
+I high key think he should reconsider.
+I like to classify his sound as Funky, Trip-Hop and R&B. His synth sounds and drums always create a colorful image in my mind.
 He definitely contributes to the breakdowns and funkiness of most of the Internet’s tracks.
 But, let’s not forget Matt’s voice–his ability to hold an off-key tone to match his synths are impressing as hell.
 Although he usually has only a few lines in most of his songs, they are the true definition of a vibe.
 Nothing more is needed with his instrumentals.
-This album shows the pure influence he had on The Internet’s very first project in 2011, Purple Naked Ladies, when the Internet consisted him and Syd.
-Matt mentions how he went back to his childhood home to record this album, and I totally get the nostalgic feeling of sitting in my room trying to write my own songs when I was younger.
+This album shows the pure influence he had on The Internet’s very first project in 2011, Purple Naked Ladies– when the Internet only consisted of him and Syd.
+Matt mentions how he went back to his childhood home to record this album and I totally get the nostalgic feeling of sitting in my room trying to write my own songs when I was younger.